What’s God Doing When Everything Goes Wrong in our Lives?

 It’s a big stinking deal in the whole Christian experience.

 Faith in Jesus saves even the vilest sinner from their sins (Romans 10:10, Ephesians 2:8, Hebrews 10:39).
-It is faith and faith alone that made sinful people righteous even before Jesus came on the scene (Romans 1:17, Romans 4:1-12, James 2:21-23) and without faith there is no way we can please God no matter what we do or don’t do (Hebrews 11:6).
+It is faith and faith alone that made sinful people righteous even before Jesus came on the scene (Romans 1:17, Romans 4:1-12, James 2:21-23).
+Without faith there is no way anyone can please God no matter what they do or don’t do (Hebrews 11:6).

 That being said